Irreducible Markov Chains on spaces of graphs with fixed degree-color sequences: Introduction

 \begin{restatable}{thm}{thmtwo} For any constant $C$, there exists $n,k\in \Z_+$ and a $k$-coloring $z$ of $[n]$ such that any simple-graph Markov basis for $\DC_{\!n,z}$ has an element with 1-norm greater than $C$. \end{restatable}

 In contrast to the behavior observed in the monochromatic case, the 1-norm size of the moves necessary to connect spaces of simple graphs with a fixed $c$-degree sequence increases as the number of colors $k$ used in the $k$-coloring $z$ varies.
 Motivated by this result, we present an open problem and a conjecture at the end of Section~\ref{section:simple_graphs}.
+It is important to notice that a simple-graph Markov basis might not be a Markov basis in the sense of Definition~\ref{defn:MB} as these two sets of moves connect different spaces of graphs.

 \begin{example} The simple graphs $\gamma_1, \gamma_2$ in Figure~\ref{fig:connect_indispensable_squares} represent the only two elements of the simple-graph fiber $\widetilde{\mathcal F}_{ {\DC}_{\!8,z}}(d; c)$ where $z$ is a $2$-coloring that induces the partition $\{\{1,2,5,6\},\allowbreak \{3,4,7,8\}\}$, $d=(1,6,1,6,4,3,4,3)$ and $c=(3,8,3)$.
 The only move (up to sign) that connects this simple-graph fiber is $\gamma=\gamma_1-\gamma_2$, whose 1-norm is 8.
 We illustrate one way of connecting $\gamma_1$ to $\gamma_2$ using elements from $\mathcal M_{n,z}$ by stepping into $\mathcal{F}_{ {\DC}_{\!n,z}}\minus\widetilde{\mathcal F}_{ {\DC}_{\!n,z}}$.
 The orange highlighted edges in each graph explain what switch is performed to reach the next graph in the orange path. \end{example}